tomohiro/bundlizer/README.markdown

 Overview
 --------------------------------------------------------------------------------

-The Bundlizer is manage Bundler apps from the command line.
+The Bundlizer is Bundler apps management tool from the command line.

 Requirements